bitcoinfacts/glacierprotocol.github.io/_docs/deposit/test-deposit-withdrawal.md

 1. Open your electronic copy of the
 <span class="warning">Cold Storage Information Page</span> (see [Section II](../../deposit/transfer-to-paper/) of the Deposit Protocol for details).
-1. Perform a test deposit.
+1. Perform a test deposit:
     1. Use the wallet software or service of your choice to send the approximate equivalent to fund 1000 bytes of transactions to your
     <span class="warning">cold storage address</span>.